Presenting: The 25 Best (and, Um, Worst) Dressed Celebs at the 2023 Met Gala

 Olivia Wilde in Chloé

-The star and director of Don’t Worry Darling wore an updated take on a classic vintage Chloé design by Lagerfeld, and it makes for a fine tribute, but we have to admit, the original shorter, black version framed the violin element much better.
+The star and director of Don’t Worry Darling wore an updated take on a classic vintage Chloé design by Lagerfeld, and it makes for a fine tribute, but we have to admit that the original shorter black version framed the violin element much better.
 Somehow, this version makes it seem gimmicky.

 Jessica Chastain in Gucci